 - Your name cannot include words that could confuse your LLC with a government agency (FBI, Treasury, State Department, etc.).

-- Restricted words (e.g. Bank, Attorney, University) require additional paperwork and may require a licensed individual, such as a doctor or lawyer, to be part of your LLC.
+- Restricted words (e.g. Bank, Attorney, University) may require additional paperwork and a licensed individual, such as a doctor or lawyer, to be part of your LLC.

 To register your LLC, you will need to file the Articles of Organization with the State of Nevada.
 This can be done online or by mail.

-An operating agreement is not required in Nevada, but it's a good practice to have one.
+In Nevada, LLCs are not required to have an operating agreement, but it's a good practice to have one.